vcsjones/vcsjones.dev/_posts/2017-02-17-the-pains-of-deploying-https-certificates.md

 This is one example of *many* that I can recount in an environment where renewing a certificate is not easy - or possible - to automate.
-Other situations involved an overly-complex CCRB where changing the certicicate required a lot of operational testing, sign off, approvals, etc. Process can be fixed, but it's more stubborn than some might realize.
+Other situations involved an overly-complex CCRB where changing the certificate required a lot of operational testing, sign off, approvals, etc. Process can be fixed, but it's more stubborn than some might realize.
 Other challenges are technology, like when an HSM is involved.
 Yes, it's automatable - but it will take a lot of time